innogames/polysh/README.rst

     the command line and POLYSH_DISPLAY_NAME the hostname as displayed by :list (most of the time the same as POLYSH_NAME).

-`:help [COMMAND]`
-    List control commands or show their documentations.

 `:hide_password`
     Do not echo the next typed line.
 This is useful when entering password.
     If debugging or logging is enabled, it will be disabled to avoid